varigence/docs/bimlflex/user-guide/extension-points.md

 ### Override Main

 The Override Main extension point is used for completely replacing the main sequence container of an object package.
 The reason this can be useful to a user is in scenarios where it is easier to take a pre-existing package, convert this into Biml code through the BimlStudio import package tool and insert that new Biml code into the Override Main extension point.
-This way we can easily add an existing package to BimlFlex and also centralise the code for a given BI solution, which helps with maintainability.
+This way we can easily add an existing package to BimlFlex and also centralize the code for a given BI solution, which helps with maintainability.

 Figure 9, Override Main Extension Point